Relief for double taxation provided in Finland

-Finnish-based companies must pay tax in Finland on their income from both domestic and foreign sources.
-Foreign-sourced income may also be treated as taxable in the source country.
-Paying tax on the same income would be double taxation.
-The Finnish Tax Administration grants relief for it when assessing your Finnish corporate income tax.
+Finnish companies must pay tax in Finland on their income from both Finnish and foreign sources.
+Foreign-sourced income may also be treated as taxable income in the country of source.
+If you were to pay tax on the same income both in Finland and in a foreign country, it would be double taxation.
+The Finnish Tax Administration eliminates any double taxation when assessing your taxes in Finland.

-Two methods are in use: the credit method and the exemption method.
-The primary method is the credit method, and the exemption method is used only if the bilateral tax treaty between Finland and the other country requires it.
+Double taxation can be eliminated by two methods: the credit method and the exemption method.
+The credit method is the most common.
+The exemption method is used only if the bilateral tax treaty between Finland and the other country requires it.

-The credit method means that foreign-sourced income is taxed in Finland, but tax paid abroad is deducted - credit is being granted for it.
+The credit method means that foreign-sourced income is taxed in Finland but the tax paid abroad is deducted, i.e. credit is granted for it.

-- the foreign rate of tax is higher than the Finnish one
+- the foreign tax rate is higher than the Finnish tax rate

 - the taxpayer has less taxable income in Finland than in the foreign county

-- the taxpayer is showing a loss in Finland for the source of income concerned.
+- regarding the source of income concerned, the taxpayer is showing a loss in Finland.

 Example: In 2010, you received €5,000 of foreign income, and the country of source collected €1,500 in income tax on it.
 The Finnish tax on your income is €1,300.
 The tax you paid abroad is higher than the Finnish tax, so the credit in Finland is only €1,300.
 The difference of €200 can be credited later during the following five years from any taxes payable on foreign-sourced income of the same income type or income source.
 Unused credit amounts are credited in chronological order.